microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/customassistant-createcustomassistant.md

 ### Clone the Repo

 The first step is to clone the [Microsoft Conversational AI GitHub Repo](https://github.com/Microsoft/AI).
-You'll find the Virtual Assistant solution within the `solutions\Custom-Assistant` folder.
+You'll find the Virtual Assistant solution within the `solutions\Virtual-Assistant` folder.

 Once the Solution has been cloned you will see the following folder structure.